georginamp87/gilmore-jump/readme.md

 ## Backlog

 - add scoreboard
-- Ability to start the game on increased dificulty lvl
+- Ability to increase dificulty of the game

 ## Data Structure